 First Watch: Tōth Is Happy For 'No Reason'

 Tōth's "No Reason" opens with hopeful words: "I wanna be happy for no reason / like the sun rising exactly / in every season."
-It's thesecond song from Alex Toth's new project.
+It's the second song from Alex Toth's new project.
 You may also know him as either Alexander F or as one of the founding members of Rubblebucket.

 Tōth has its origins from his breakup with Kalmia Traver, Rubblebucket's other founding member.
 Not only are they bandmates for the past 15 years, but for many of those years they were a couple.
 Over the past five years, Alex Toth has successfully overcome his addiction to alcohol while Traver has beaten ovarian cancer.
 Alex Toth tells NPR Music that "in a way, this song lyrically encompasses much of what I've learned in my efforts to heal/transform from both a major breakup and alcoholism recovery via therapy and meditation (Taoist/Buddhist vibes) over the past five years.
 To be happy regardless of external conditions is nearly impossible, but totally worthwhile striving IMO."